eddiesosera/dbhunt-v1/README.md

 #### Highlights

 - Using the Google Maps SDK led to many `"aha" moments` as I fully explored its capabilities.
-- I was proud to reverse-engineer addresses, converting between region names and coordinates.
+- I was proud to `reverse-engineer` addresses, converting between region names and coordinates.
-- Implementing user registration with Firebase Authentication and Firestore Database was another highlight.
+- Implementing `user registration` with Firebase Authentication and Firestore Database was another highlight.
-- Throughout the process, I learned when to appropriately use asynchronous functions.
+- Throughout the process, I learned when to appropriately use `asynchronous functions`.
-- During the process I learnt when to appropriately use asynchronous functions and when not to.
-- Finally, I enjoyed styling React Native elements with the same flexibility as CSS.
+- Finally, I enjoyed `styling React Native` elements with the same flexibility as CSS.

 #### Challenges

-- At the beginning of the project, I struggled to conceptualize how to use the Google Maps SDK to obtain the user's address and map the dragon balls relative to the user's locations.
+- At the beginning of the project, I struggled to conceptualize how to use the Google Maps SDK to `obtain the user's address` and map the dragon balls relative to the user's locations.
-- Calculating the game mechanics for determining the winner and continuing the game was challenging.
+- Calculating the `game mechanics` for determining the winner and continuing the game was challenging.

 <!-- stipulate how you've conducted testing in the form of peer reviews, feedback and also functionality testing, like unit tests (if applicable) -->

-#### Feedback from Reviews

-`Peer Reviews` were conducted by my fellow students and lecturer.
-The following feedback I found useful:

-- Feedback one.
-- Feedback two.

 #### Unit Tests